-Played high school baseball at Milton High School in Alpharetta, Ga....Named a First Team High School All-American by both Baseball America and USA Today during his senior season, batting .457 with 14 home runs and 23 stolen bases...Won a bronze medal as a member of Team USA at the 2008 Summer Olympic Games in Beijing, China...Pledged $1 to each new follower he received during the 2013 holiday season on his @DexterFowler Twitter account to the AND JUSTICE FOR ALL (AJFA) organization based in Utah, which renders civil legal aid to those in need, such as battered women, homeless veterans and seniors without retirement...Resides in Las Vegas, Nev. with his wife, Aliya, and daughters, Naya, and Ivy Noor (7/3/18).
+Played high school baseball at Milton High School in Alpharetta, Ga...Named a First Team High School All-American by both Baseball America and USA Today during his senior season, batting .457 with 14 home runs and 23 stolen bases...Received offers to play baseball at the University of Miami and basketball at Harvard University, but signed with Colorado after being selected in the 14th round of the June, 2004 First-Year Player Draft...Received $925,000 bonus in the 14th round after Colorado came up with money by trading Larry Walker to St. Louis to clear salary...Won a bronze medal as a member of Team USA at the 2008 Summer Olympic Games in Beijing, China...Pledged $1 to each new follower he received during the 2013 holiday season on his @DexterFowler Twitter account to the AND JUSTICE FOR ALL (AJFA) organization based in Utah, which renders civil legal aid to those in need, such as battered women, homeless veterans and seniors without retirement..In 2018, surprised approx. 200 students at Patrick Henry Elementary in downtown St. Louis to promote fire safety..In 2018, visited Matthews-Dickey Boys and Girls Club in St. Louis to play with kids and help promote an active lifestyle.
+Made a $100,000 donation to Cardinals Care and Matthews-Dickey Boys and Girls Club...In 2017, Dexter Fowler Field was dedicated in his honor at in Decatur , Missouri.
+Marked the 23rd field dedicated by Cardinals Care since its inception in 1997.n 2019, hosted a free youth baseball instructional camp for kids through his partnership with the PitCCh In Foundation..Resides in Las Vegas, Nevada with his wife, Aliya, and daughters, Naya, and Ivy Noor (7/3/18).

 Played in 90 games and totaled 289 at-bats for St. Louis during injury-shortened season, the lowest single-season totals of his career...His season ended with a left foot fracture after hitting a foul ball off it at Pittsburgh (8/3), missing the final 52 games of the season and finishing the season on the 60-day disabled list...Started 74 games for the Cardinals (41-33 in those starts)...The Cardinals were 19-2 in 2018, and his teams are 12723 when he scores 2+ runs in a game.
 Scored 14 runs in the month of April, his most in any month and 3rd-most on the Cardinals...Did not hit a triple for the first time since 2008, when he played in only 13 games with Colorado...Hit his 24th career lead-off home run at MIL (4/3), coming off Chase Anderson.
 Part of back-to-back home runs to lead-off game with Tommy Pham...Posted an RBI in 7-of-10 games from 4/12-4/26, culminating with a walk-off RBI single in the 13th inning vs. NYM (4/26), his 6th career walk-off hit (7th career walk-off RBI)...Hit a two-run walk-off home run vs. CHI (5/6) in the 14th inning off Luke Farrell with the Cardinals trailing 5-4.
 Earlier in the week, hit his 100th career home run off Lucas Giolito (5/2 vs. CWS)...Sat out three games (5/27-5/29) after sustaining a 91 MPH fastball off his right knee from Trevor Williams in his 2nd plate appearance (5/26) at PIT.
 Went 3-for-4 in first game back...Hit his 4th career grand slam at CWS (7/10) off Hector Santiago, marking his high-game RBI total (4) of the season...Hit an extra inning two-run home run at CIN (7/24) in the 11th inning to give the Cardinals the lead and eventual win.
 Was his 2nd career extra inning home run, both in 2018 (5/6 vs. CHI)...Started 14 of team's first 16 games after the All-Star Break...Missed three games (July 2-4 at Arizona) while on Paternity Leave as he and wife, Aliya, welcomed daughter Ivy Noor (7/3), their second child, to the family.
 Rejoined club in SF on July 5.